seedstack/website/content/guides/deploy/configuration/storage.md

 {{% callout info %}}
-If you have multiple SEED applications running on the same server, be sure to have set a unique identifier for each.
+If you have multiple Seed applications running on the same server, be sure to have set a unique identifier for each.
 It will avoid any storage directory collision if you uses the default location.
-If you specify the location manually be sure to specify a different location for each application (storage directories cannot be shared between SEED instances).
+If you specify the location manually be sure to specify a different location for each application (storage directories cannot be shared between Seed instances).
 In all cases, each application MUST have a different identifier.
 {{% /callout %}}

 {{% callout info %}}
-Note that this value can be externalised as any configuration value (see [this page](#!/dev-guide/configuration/props) for more details).
+Note that this value can be externalised as any configuration value (see [this page](../props) for more details).
 {{% /callout %}}